uberVU/github-changelog/README.md

 ![update list](https://dl.dropboxusercontent.com/u/42934143/images/changelog-list.png)

 The list is shown when the user clicks on the [button](#button) (which is only visibile when updates are available) and hidden when clicking outside.

-The list can be positioned in 10 ways around the button, by combining 4 available CSS classes: `top`, `bottom`, `left` and `right`.
-The CSS class for the list will be set using the `listClass` jQuery option.

 The list is positioned around the button and can be placed on any side, using the `listPosition` jQuery option.
 It supports the following values: `top, top-left, top-right, bottom, bottom-left, bottom-right, left-top, left-bottom, right-top, right-bottom`